vacp2p/rfc/content/docs/rfcs/70/README.md

 There are two approaches:
 > - Providing each device with a set of keys and including it in the tree as separate leaf.
 This corresponds to session `NM` [here](https://rfc.vac.dev/spec/37/).
-> - Allowing a synchronization of keys so all devices appear as a single leaf.
+> - Allowing the synchronization of keys so all devices appear as a single leaf.
 This corresponds to session `N11M` [here](https://rfc.vac.dev/spec/37/).

 # Privacy and Security Considerations